Twin Peaks Tarot – An interview with the Creator of the Magician Longs to See Tarot Deck

 Benjamin Mackey: Thanks so much!
 The deck started off as something of non sequitur.
 I had drawn up TWIN PEAKS beer labels (Dale Cooper’s FBIPA, Log Lady Lager, etc) for a co-worker’s Secret Santa gift, and a couple of my other co-workers remarked that they looked kind of like tarot cards.
 That planted the seed of an idea that didn’t come to fruition until a few months later when I was back watching the show.
 For fun, I started assigning characters to cards.
 Enough of them came quickly that I felt like I was on to something!

 From there, I dived deep with the assignment process.
-It was so damn fun.
+That was so damn fun.
 It really helped me get a better understanding of the cards and show itself.
 It forced me to peel back the layers of TP to see all those interconnected threads.
 At first I toyed with the idea of doing art totally detached from decks that came before it, but ended up drawing heavy inspiration from the Pamela Colman Smith deck due to its cultural resonance and to further the “pop” nature of the deck itself.
 Since the characters were drawn from a cult TV show, I wanted the Tarot decks inspiration to draw from similar cult cultural touchstone.
 Call it something an earnest spoof or parody?

 “For the most part, it was 50% intuition and 50% system.”
 B.M

 L: Some of the choices you made will seem natural to most readers.
-Like the Log Lady being the High Priestess, but others maybe less so.
-For example, why is Big Ed, a rather calm and solid character, the Knight of Swords in your vision?
+Like the Log Lady being the High Priestess but others maybe less so.
+For example: why is Big Ed, a rather calm and solid character, the Knight of Swords in your vision?
 How did you choose to associate a character and a card?
 Was it mostly intuitive and easy or did you have a system?

 B.M: It’s funny that you mention the Log Lady as the High Priestess.
 That was indeed one of the most immediate connections!
 Andy as the Fool, Dale Cooper as the “magician” who “longed to see” and a few more that were quick associations.
 For the most part, the Major Arcana fell into place quickly.
 It was when I started delving into the Minor Arcana that things got a little trickier.
 For the most part, it was 50% intuition and 50% system.
 There were also visual similarities that I used to draw inspiration as well.

 I assigned each of the suits an overall theme that they would relate to.
 Cups were the bread and butter folks of Twin Peaks with their coffee cups overflowing with life giving liquid.
 The Coins were the more nefarious One Eyed Jacks miscreants and other ne’er-do-wells of the Town (with some exceptions) or folks who tilled the earth for gain.
-Swords became those people associated with law and law enforcement cleaving their Bookhouse swords of justice through the rushing air.
+Swords became those people associated with law and law enforcement cleaving their Book House swords of justice through the rushing air.
 And the wands were tied into the darkness that dwells in the woods, the mystical side of Twin Peaks that conjures ethereal fire.
 Once I had those rough assignments, it made the assignments within each of the suits a little easier.
 But, there were times when I flexed those constraints, i.e making the four queen cards the four queens of Windom Earle.

 L: Was there a card that you had problems re-interpreting or was there a Twin Peaks character you weren’t sure how to position in the deck?
 What challenges did you face while linking both worlds?